Gerrit Cole: Early life

-Cole attended Orange Lutheran High School.
+Cole attended Orange Lutheran High School in Orange, California.
 In his sophomore year, Cole pitched for the school's junior varsity baseball team, allowing no runs in 45 innings pitched.
 He gained national attention while pitching for the varsity team in his junior year, as his fastball reached 94 mph.
 He reached 96 mph in a showcase for the best prep school talents, and close to 50 scouts attended the first game of his senior season.
 In his senior year, Cole pitched to an 8–2 win–loss record and a 0.47 earned run average (ERA), while also recording 121 strikeouts in 75 innings.

 In 2008, USA Today named Cole to their All-USA high school baseball team.
 Baseball America rated him the 17th-best prospect available in the 2008 Major League Baseball draft.
-He was named the starting pitcher of the 2008 Orange County North–South All-Star Game.
+He was named the starting pitcher of the 2008 Orange County North-South All-Star Game.

-After his senior year the New York Yankees selected Cole in the first round, with the 28th overall selection, of the 2008 Major League Baseball draft, becoming the first player ever drafted out of Orange Lutheran High School.
+After his senior year, the New York Yankees selected Cole in the first round, with the 28th overall selection, of the 2008 Major League Baseball draft, becoming the first player ever drafted out of Orange Lutheran High School.
 The Yankees were reportedly planning on offering Cole a $4 million signing bonus, which was above the recommended amount for the slot.
 As the Yankees planned to give Cole a large bonus to sign, they waited until the deadline to attempt to sign him.
 By the time the deadline approached, Cole and his family had considered many variables, comparing players who sign out of high school to those who go to college, and decided to follow through with his commitment to attend the University of California, Los Angeles (UCLA) on a college baseball scholarship.
 Despite being represented by Scott Boras, and though the Yankees were believed to be ready to offer upwards of $4 million, Cole never negotiated with the Yankees, as he was determined to attend college.
-He majored in political science and theater at UCLA.
+He majored in political science with a minor in theater at UCLA and had serious thought of pursuing an acting career had he not become a professional baseball player.